SeanPlusPlus/transformer-workshop/notes/TRANSFORMERS.md

 ### 4. Building a Model from Scratch:

-Train a transformer model from randomly initialized weights using a large dataset.
+Building a model from scratch is a rare and resource-intensive endeavor, but it is appropriate in specific scenarios where pre-trained models or fine-tuning are insufficient.

 - Pros:
     - Total control over architecture and training process.